raohammad/datapipeline/README.md

 `delegate` function accepts callback function that is passed from NN class derived from `nn.Base`

-`SourceTemplate` class is a sample implementation that dumps data received on screen
+`SourceTemplate` class is a sample implementation that is based on hardcoded data for simple comprehension of design

 # target
 Source adapters can be added to support data ingestion from multipe sources.
 Each source adapter needs to be extended from target.Base class and implement three functions, `dumpData(..)` function

 `dumpData` function accepts data that needs to be saved/forwarded as a result of prediction on `nn.Base`

-`TargetTemplate` class is a sample implementation that dumps data received on screen
+`TargetTemplate` class is a sample implementation that dumps data received on screen for simple comprehension of design

 # nn
 NNs that needs to be added to enhance functions of the framework need to extend from base class `nn.Base`.
 Every NN consequently implements four abstract methods;